Frequently asked questions

 I converted my config from Marlin and the X/Y axes work fine, but I just get a screeching noise when homing the Z axis

 Long answer: In practice Marlin can typically only step at a rate of around 10000 steps per second.
 If it is requested to move at a speed that would require a higher step rate then Marlin will generally just step as fast as it can.
 Klipper is able to achieve much higher step rates, but the stepper motor may not have sufficient torque to move at a higher speed.
-So, for a Z axis with a very precise step_distance the actual obtainable max_z_velocity may be smaller than what is configured in Marlin.
+So, for a Z axis with a high gearing ratio or high microsteps setting the actual obtainable max_z_velocity may be smaller than what is configured in Marlin.

 My TMC motor driver turns off in the middle of a print